Sentencing Changes for Florida Firearms Crimes

 If you are charged with any of the above listed allegations it's important to receive counsel from a knowledgeable criminal defense attorney.

-Mr. Cohen also previously worked as an Assistant United States Attorney for the government handling federal cases for the prosecution.
+Additional qualifications include working as an Assistant United States Attorney supervising federal cases for the prosecution.

-Nearly twenty years of outstanding private practice criminal defense in Fort Lauderdale, Miami, and the Palm Beaches as well as all neighboring counties in the surrounding areas of South Florida inclusive of his forty year career.
+Mr. Cohen's close to twenty years of superior private practice criminal defense in the Fort Lauderdale, Miami, and Palm Beach areas as well as close by neighboring cities throughout the South Florida area during his forty year career.